 Let’s all just try to be nice to the Trafalgar Square tree this year, shall we?

 After all, it is a special occasion for the Trafalgar Square Christmas tree.
 Each year, the lovely people of Norway donate a behemoth of a tree to London as thanks for helping them out in World War 2, and have done since 1947.
-For the numerically challenged amongst you, that means 2017 is the seventieth anniversary of this gift.
-At 6pm on Thursday 7th December, the tree is going to light up Trafalgar Square for another Christmas.
+Which is rather nice of them.
+At 6pm on Thursday 6th December, the tree is going to light up Trafalgar Square for another Christmas.
 Truly, it’s a time for celebration and festive cheer.

-Trafalgar Square’s tree will be switched on at 6pm on Thursday December 7th, and the nearest tube station is Charing Cross.
+If you want to head down for the big show, the tree will be switched on at 6pm on Thursday December 6th, and the nearest tube station is Charing Cross.

 Still need your own tree?
 Here’s where to buy one.
 We’ve also created guides to London’s Christmas lights, Christmas markets, and winter pop-ups.

 Featured image: @abigwideworld_ via Twitter